-Location; Broadband-Serviceable Location - The terms "location" and "broadband serviceable location" mean "a business or residential location in the United States at which fixed broadband Internet access service is. or can be. installed."
-Non-Traditional Broadband Provider-The term "non-traditional broadband provider" means an electric cooperative, nonprofit organization, public-private partnership, public or private utility, public utility district, Tribal entity, or local government (including any unit, persistent poverty or inequality. subdivision, authority, or consortium of local governments) that provides or will provide Underserved Location-The term broadband services.
+Location; Broadband-Serviceable Location

+- The terms "location" and "broadband serviceable location" mean "a business or residential location in the United States at which fixed broadband Internet access service is, or can be, installed."

+Non-Traditional Broadband Provider-The term "non-traditional broadband provider" means an electric cooperative, nonprofit organization, public-private partnership, public or private utility, public utility district, Tribal entity, or local government (including any unit, subdivision, authority, or consortium of local governments) that provides or will provide broadband services.